What every CEO asks their CISO before vacation. Because while you’re gone, Mythos, Kimi or others will land.

 Mean time to contain

-Post-onboarding steady-state, with pre-authorized GSOC playbooks.
+Post-onboarding steady-state, with pre-authorized Global SOC playbooks.
 When prevention is bypassed, response is bounded.

 See AUXOâ„¢ live.
 Thirty minutes.

 Your board is asking.
 Your auditor is asking.
-The SEC’s cyber disclosure rules are asking.
+Regulators are asking.
 NIS2 competent authorities are asking.
 They all want the same answer: are you in control of your security posture right now?

 Most organizations answer with a policy document, a slide, or last quarter’s audit.
 Documents describe intent.
 They don’t describe state.
 AUXOâ„¢ does.
 Every protect surface visible in real time, with traffic flows, policy drift, MTTD and MTTR.
 Thirty minutes.
 We’ll walk one of your protect surfaces with you.
 You’ll see what live posture looks like.

 “The next breach isn’t a question of if.
-It’s a question of how far it spreads, and whether the answer fits in a paragraph or in an 8-K.” — ON2IT, June 2026
+It’s a question of how far it spreads, and whether the answer fits in a paragraph, or in a regulatory filing.” — ON2IT, May 2026

 The First Stretch of Runway